micmejia/bible-dump/AMPC/Matthew/Matt 17.md

-When the disciples heard it, they fell on their faces and were [^d]seized with alarm _and_ struck with fear.
+When the disciples heard it, they fell on their faces and were seized with alarm _and_ struck with fear.